Arnaiz23/TuManga/Documentation/Documentation.md

 * More of 1 filter (.join(";") -> send string)
 * Sort by x
 * Component error
-* DetailsProduct in accountOrders
+* DetailsOrder in accountOrders
-* Show order
-* Finish order and pay
+* Change the telephone when pay
+* Pay successful -> change the cart (for buy new mangas)
+* Pay checkbox
 * Slider in Home
+* Add on the cart in ProductDetail
+* Update address in AddressAccount (or change "Editar" by "Ver")
+* Hidden the addBTN in the ProductDetail if you don't are user

 ### Views for public